Walmart: 2020s: Development

+In September 2025, Walmart added Peacock to Walmart+, giving consumers an option between Peacock and Paramount+ and to switch between the two services every 90 days.

+On November 20, 2025, Walmart announced that it will switch its stock exchange listing from the NYSE to the Nasdaq Global Select Market, marking the largest stock exchange transfer on record.
+Walmart began trading as a Nasdaq-listed security on December 9.
+The switch underscored how deeply technology is embedded in the company's operations and growth strategy, and positions the company for inclusion in the Nasdaq-100, which occurred on January 20, 2026.

 Acquisitions and employee benefits

 In February 2024, the company announced that managers would be given stock grants of up to $20,000.
 Walmart announced a 3–1 stock split to make it easier for employees to buy stock.
 Such rewards for rank-and-file employees are rare in the industry, which analysts say could generate $20 billion in revenue for the average household.
-The company raised the starting base salary for store managers and increased the bonus plan of up to 200 per cent of their regular salaries.
+The company raised the starting base salary for store managers and increased the bonus plan of up to 200% of their regular salaries.

-Walmart entered into an agreement to acquire Vizio for $2.3 billion with the intention to expand its advertising sales in video content that streams for on Vizio devices.
-Following regulatory approval, the acquisition was finalized on December 3.
+In December 2024, Walmart acquired Vizio for $2.3 billion with the intention to expand its advertising sales in video content that streams on Vizio devices.